 Rabbi Michelle Missaghieh has served as Temple Israel’s Associate Rabbi since her ordination from HUC-JIR in 1996.
 Rabbi Missaghieh also holds a BA in Art History and Women’s Studies from the University of Michigan (1989) and a Master’s Degree in Jewish Education from HUC-JIR, LA (1994).
 She enjoys teaching people of all ages and empowering them to participate in Jewish living.

-During COVID19 and the stay-at-home ordinances in LA she teaches many classes on-line at TIOH@Home.
-She takes a special interest in working with individuals for conversion, creating environments where TIOH members gather for intergenerational neighborhood Shabbat dinners and others where members connect to discuss issues of aging, parenting, or preparing for end-of-life issues.
+Her favorite aspects of the rabbinate are learning, teaching, and pastoral work.
+She teaches many classes on-line and in person (find them listed at tioh.org in the calendar section).
+She takes special interest in working with individuals for conversion, creating meaningful Jewish wedding ceremonies and life cycle events, running TIOH’s yearly Women’s Retreat, developing environments where TIOH members gather for intergenerational neighborhood Shabbat dinners, teaching a monthly Daf-Yomi class on the Talmud, and other opportunities where members connect to discuss issues of aging, parenting, or contemporary issues through a Jewish lens.

-She is also on the Rabbinic Advisory Board of the Shalom Hartman Institute in Jerusalem and an ARZA Rabbinic Counsel member.
+She is also on the Rabbinic Advisory Board of the Shalom Hartman Institute in Jerusalem, an advisor to MAJIC of NewGround: A Muslim Jewish Partnership for Change and an ARZA Rabbinic Counsel member.
 She and her husband, Bruce Ellman, a psychologist in private practice, have three children Jael, Sivan, and Ezri.
+Contact Rabbi Michelle Missaghieh.

 Rabbi Calvin Dox-DaCosta – Assistant Rabbi